informal-org/informal/appy/templates/docs/tutorial.md

 # [11, 22, 33, 44, 55]
 ```
 The loop will terminate when you reach the end of the smaller array.
-You can specify an explicit condition for whether the loop should continue, having the iteration automatically stop when it's false.
+You can specify an explicit condition for whether the loop should "continue", having the iteration automatically "break" when it's false.
 ```ruby
 for x in [1..10] if x < 4:
     x + 10
 # [11, 12, 13]
 ```
 If you leave out the iteration clause, you get a while loop that continues as long as a condition is true.
-Since variables in AppAssembly are immutable and scoped to their block, setting a value inside a loop won't have a side effect outside of it.
+Since variables in AppAssembly are immutable and scoped to their block, setting a value inside a loop won't have a side effect outside of the loop.
 ```ruby
 # Hailstone sequence
 n = 12